Aman-mania/Complete-Authentication/README.md

 # JWT_AUTH_System - Full Stack Web Application

-A complete web application built with the MERN stack (MongoDB, Express.js, React.js, Node.js) that provides secure authentication using JSON Web Tokens (JWT).
+A complete web application built with the MERN stack (MongoDB, Express.js, Node.js) that provides secure authentication using JSON Web Tokens (JWT).
 This system ensures robust user verification, role-based access control, and a responsive frontend for seamless user experience.

 ## Overview

 JWT_AUTH_System is designed as a full-stack web application to provide a user-friendly authentication mechanism.
 Users can register, log in, and access protected areas based on their roles.
-The frontend, built with React.js, offers a smooth UI, while the backend, powered by Node.js and Express.js, ensures secure authentication and database management using MongoDB.
+The frontend, built with HTML,CSS and JS, offers a smooth UI, while the backend, powered by Node.js and Express.js, ensures secure authentication and database management using MongoDB.

 **HOME PAGE**
 ![image](https://github.com/user-attachments/assets/2fe0d865-9379-4be5-b39a-26a96234c1eb)